cea-hpc/modules/doc/source/module.rst

  loaded modulefile and its alternative names are separated by the ampersand character.

+ Each alternative name stored in :envvar:`MODULES_LMALTNAME` is prefixed by the ``al|`` string if it corresponds to a module alias or prefixed by the ``as|`` string if it corresponds to an automatic version symbol.
+These prefixes help to distinguish the different kind of alternative name.

  This environment variable is intended for :command:`module` command internal use to get knowledge of the alternative names matching loaded *modulefiles* in order to keep environment consistent when conflicts or pre-requirements